sebanc/brunch/README.md

 ```
 sudo mokutil --import brunch.der
 ```
-11. Reboot your computer and boot to the bootloader with the modified GRUB config.
+Reboot your computer.
+11. (Recommended) When the Grub menu appears, select the boot option named "ChromeOS (settings)" and configure brunch (cf. the "Brunch settings" section of this readme).
+Reboot your computer when the configuration is finished.

-The GRUB menu should appear, select "ChromeOS (boot from disk image)" and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.
-You can now start using ChromeOS from your HDD.
+12. When the Grub menu appears, select "ChromeOS" and after a few minutes (the Brunch framework is building itself on the first boot), you should be greeted by ChromeOS startup screen.

 ## Install ChromeOS from Windows